April Reign

 April Reign is a media strategist and advocate for diversity and inclusion, known for creating the movement #OscarsSoWhite.
-Reign is credited with starting "the hashtag that changed the Oscars," a movement that prompted the Academy of Motion Picture Arts and Sciences to diversify its membership.
+She is credited with starting "the hashtag that changed the Oscars", a movement that prompted the Academy of Motion Picture Arts and Sciences to diversify its membership.

 Early life and education

 Reign was born in Newark, New Jersey.
 Her father was a physician's assistant in the military and her family moved around when she was a child, with Reign attending high school in Texas, Louisiana, and Georgia.
 Reign attended the University of Texas for both college and law school.

 Career

 Reign worked as a campaign finance lawyer for 15 years.
-In 2014 she resigned from the FEC for violating the Hatch Act.
+In 2014, she resigned from the FEC for violating the Hatch Act.
 She is currently the CEO of Reignstorm Ventures, where she advocates for the representation of marginalized communities in all areas of the arts and tech.
-In 2019 Reign was named as an equity advisor to cosmetics retailer Sephora, working with them to eliminate racial bias in stores.
+In 2019, Reign was named as an equity advisor to cosmetics retailer Sephora, working with them to eliminate racial bias in stores.
 In 2020 Reign partnered with Overture Global to create a new digital content studio called Ensemble, aimed at creating content by and for people of color.